surebot/Eventline/docs/3-actions.md

 be non-blocking.
 Allowing your bot to handle other events that may arrive.

-Becuase Eventline gurantees order, the next action will only execute once this action issues the `onNext` and `onComplete` methods.
+Because Eventline gurantees order, the next action will only execute once this action issues the `onNext` and `onComplete` methods.

 Make sure when sending a `onNext` event that it passes on the modified event and not some other kind of object.